shifengshierya/C-AME/README.md

 2. **Navigate and Determine Folder Paths**
    - Navigate into the `cameMain` folder.
    - Determine the following folder paths to organize your data:
-     - Raw data folder (support for multiple files processing): Part 1 Input path
+     - Raw data folder (support for multiple files processing): Part 1 Input Folder
-     - Data format standardization results folder: Part 1 Output path
+     - Data format standardization results folder: Part 1 Output Folder
-     - Final results storage folder: Part 2 output path
+     - Processing results storage folder: Part 2 output Folder
-   - Note that we have set the default folder 'Raw Data' as the Part 1 Input path with the raw data in it, you need to set two empty folders, such as 'Process Files' and 'Result Files', as Part 1 Output path and Part 2 Output path in cameMain before you run it.
+   - Note that we have set the default folder 'Raw Data' as the Part 1 Input Folder with the raw observation data in it to reproduce our method, you need to set two empty folders, such as 'Process Files' and 'Result Files', as Part 1 Output Folder and Part 2 Output Folder  before you run it.
 3. **Execute the Application**
    - Double click on the Application file named `cameMain.exe`, which is represented by a blue bird icon.
-This action will open a terminal window.
+This action will open the software terminal.
-4. **Configure Column Settings**
+4. **Parameter Settings**
    - Set the three paths you determined in Step 2 within the terminal window.
    - Ensure you select the correct columns for the following data:
      - Latitude
      - Longitude
-     - Obs_date
+     - Observation date
-     - Observation_count
+     - Observation count
-   - Note that we have set the default column mappings as follows:
+   - Note that we have set the default column numbers as follows:
-     - Column Latitude : Column_Obs_date = 8 : 11
+     - Col# Latitude : Col# Observation Date = 8 : 11
-     - Default observation count (Column_Obs_count) is set to 3.
+     - Col# Observation Count= 3.
+   -  Set the EPSG Code to define projection model:
+     - The default value of EPSG: 3857.
+   -  Choose the fitting model for grouped centroids:
+     -  Three alternative models to choose from: GAM, Random Forests, and K-NN
 5. **Run the Application**
    - Click on the "RUN" button to execute the application.